 Who doesn’t like cake doughnuts?
-I had some leftover pumpkin after making pumpkin waffles with cranberry syrup.
-I really dislike waste and therefore needed to create another recipe.
-I currently have two mini doughnut pans and one full-size pan.
-The mini doughnut pans make 12 each and the full size make 6.
-This recipe makes 24 mini doughnuts and 6 large doughnuts.
+In all honesty, I had some leftover pumpkin after making pumpkin waffles with cranberry syrup.
+Not to mention, I really dislike waste and therefore needed to create another recipe.
+Due to the fact that I currently have two mini doughnut pans and one full-size pan.
+As a matter of fact, the mini doughnut pans make 12 each and the full size make 6.
+For instance, This recipe makes 24 mini doughnuts and 6 large doughnuts.

 3 egg whites